Paddyjh/Software-Quality-Assurance-Group-10/Group10_Plan.md

 Approval Criteria
 -   Work must be free of spelling mistakes and grammatical errors.
--   Work must conatin referneces
+-   Work must contain references
 -   Work must be of a high quality and easy to follow.
 The goal is for a new team member with minimal knowledge to be able to understand this document.
 -   Two individuals, excluding the original author, must approve all work before merging into a branch.
 -   Work must be styled nicely, using correct formatting and other design elements where possible.